Frequently asked questions

 How can autism be identified?

-What is needed to diagnose autism?
+What is necessary to diagnose autism?

-1. Clinical history of family members
+1. Medical history of family members

 2. Specific diagnosis of the child or adult

-3. Return: orientation of the most appropriate interventions according to the profile of individual strengths and difficulties and according to needs.
+3. Return: orientation of the most appropriate interventions according to the profile of individual strengths and difficulties and according to the needs.

-Are there medications for autism?
+Are there medicines for autism?

 Is autism hereditary?